atdrupal/quickedit/README.txt

    start in-place editing of that node!

-If you're using Panels, then you'll want to apply a patch that fixes a bug in Panels which prevents Edit from working: https://drupal.org/node/2169571.
+If you're using Panels, then you'll want to apply a patch that fixes a bug in Panels which prevents Quick Edit from working: https://drupal.org/node/2169571.

 In-place WYSIWYG editing using CKEditor